ablwr/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 These instructions are designed to get you up and running as quickly as possible, even if you are not familiar the various tools and applications that are bundled into Archivematica.
 Experience with the Linux command line is helpful, and to support a running production system it should be considered a requirement.

-Don't be afraid to ask for help if you get stuck, or if you don't understand some part of the instructions.
-The `Archivematica google group`_ is a good place to look for assistance.
+If you need assistance or clarification regarding the installation instructions, the `Archivematica google group`_ is a good place ask questions.

 .. note:: For testing purposes, you may find it easier to install on a virtual machine using Vagrant.
 See the :ref:`Quick Start Guide <quick-start-install>`

 .. _tech-requirements:

-Technical Requirements
+Technical requirements
 ======================

-Operating System
+Operating system
 ----------------

 Archivematica |release| installation instructions are provided here for the